Julie Sutton (mayor): Local Government career

-In 1980 Sutton stood for election as a Labor Party candidate in D Riding of Warringah Shire Council and on 20 September 1980 became only the fourth female councillor elected to Warringah.
+In 1980, Sutton stood for election as a Labor Party candidate in D Riding of Warringah Shire Council and on 20 September 1980 became only the fourth female councillor elected to Warringah.
 She served on the council until it was dismissed in December 1985 by the Wran Government following supposed discrepancies in council planning decisions.
 However, following a successful legal challenge against the government by the NSW Fraud Ombudsman, it was subsequently found that there was no evidence of corruption to support the dismissal, and that "the elected councillors were denied natural justice and were both unfairly and unlawfully dismissed".
 Sutton was one of the few councillors that supported the dismissal however, but nevertheless noted in her first council meeting back after the dismissal: "Even though I went against you in the election, I will certainly support you.
 [Joking] There is certainly a balance of brains and talent with one woman and 11 men ...
 In this case the men won - not the better men, but the men".
 When the council was returned on 14 March 1987 after the local elections, Sutton remained as a councillor but in September 1987 was elected as Deputy Shire President alongside Shire President Ted Jackson.
-As Deputy Shire President, Sutton unveiled the central fountain sculpture in Warringah Mall, entitled "Pacific Family" by Victor Cusack, on 23 November 1988 to commemorate the Australian Bicentenary.
+As Deputy Shire President, Sutton unveiled the central fountain sculpture in Westfield Warringah Mall, entitled "Pacific Family" by Victor Cusack, on 23 November 1988 to commemorate the Australian Bicentenary.

 In 1981 Sutton was appointed by the Minister for Education, Paul Landa, to serve a four-year term on the Council of the Kuring-gal College of Advanced Education.
 Serving until 1985, Sutton was briefly re-appointed by Minister Terry Metherell to serve on the final Council from 1 August to 31 December 1989, prior to the college's transformation into UTS Ku-ring-gai Campus from 1 January 1990.
 She became involved in Council Committees, supporting the Forest Community Association, whose work resulted in the establishment in 1985 of the Forest Community Centre/Glen Street Theatre, now one of Sydney's leading artistic venues, and the creation of Garigal National Park, the result of very long negotiations with Dainford Ltd, the then State Government and Warringah Council and Narrabeen Lagoon Committee.
 Dainford agreed to transfer 800 hectares of privately owned land into public ownership in exchange for approval to build the Austlink Corporate Park thus creating Garigal National Park in 1991.
 Sutton was elected as Deputy Shire President for a further three terms: 1989–1990, 1991–1992 and 1992–1993.